 The 2019 Classroom Grant program is now CLOSED.
 Award determinations were made in early May.
 We are honored to have awarded over $70,000 to 40 STEM, art, music and wellness classroom grants to teachers/schools in Bend, La Pine & Sunriver in 2019!

 NEW FOR 2019-2020 ACADEMIC YEAR:

-The Education Foundation will launch a “mini classroom grant funding cycle” for teacher requests in October 2019 to be used for the remainder of the the 2019-2020 school year.
-More details to come related to this effort, however we are excited to present our educators at the start of the upcoming school year with a foundation of further support!
+The Education Foundation will launch a “Back-to-School classroom grant funding opportunity” for teacher requests Sept.
+4 – Oct.
+18 to be used for the remainder of the the 2019-2020 school year.
+Requests will be for $200-$1,000 and determinations made Nov.
+1st.
+A sample application is on our front page with the pdf filler online by Sept.
+4, 2019.
+We are excited to present our educators at the start of the upcoming school year with a foundation of further support!

 Scott McDonald, Instructional Technology Coach, stated “There have been some exciting emerging technologies in education that have been, and continue to be, developed for student learning that are both meaningful and FUN.
 The Education Foundation helps us bring that technology into the classroom each and every year with their classroom grants program.
 This year, they have provided the teaching and learning department with three SAM lab Inventor kits.
 The kits contain multiple sensors that can be manipulated on an iPad.
 Students use logic, math, and programming to change the behavior of each sensor depending on what they are creating.
 The kits are shared by any school or grade level teacher wanting to integrate the technology into their classroom.
 The Education Foundation Classroom Grants program allows us all to work together in order to make the most of these unique emerging education technologies.”